📚

 • civil rights

-Basically, these were the continued Democratic goals of FDR and Truman, which they were not able to accomplish.
+Basically, these were the continued Democratic goals of FDR and Truman, of which they were not able to accomplish.
 Unfortunately, Kennedy wouldn’t have any success either.

 Browse Study Guides By Unit